We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 How We Tested the Best Reverse Osmosis Systems

-In addition to hands-on testing, we researched dozens of popular RO systems to compare tank capacity, daily water output, filtration stages, and maintenance requirements.
-Our final list includes compact countertop models as well as large under-sink systems capable of filtering up to 400 gallons per day.
-Each featured model removes a wide range of contaminants—and many go a step further by remineralizing water or using UV sterilization for added purity.
-We prioritized NSF-certified products for proven safety and long-term reliability.
+We started by researching dozens of popular RO systems from leading brands, comparing tank capacity, daily water output (GPD), filtration stages, membrane type, and maintenance requirements.
+Our final list includes compact countertop models as well as large under-sink and tankless systems capable of filtering up to 1,200 gallons per day.
+We looked for products that publish clear performance data and third-party certifications, prioritizing systems tested to NSF/ANSI standards such as 58 and 372 or carrying a WQA Gold Seal for proven safety and long-term reliability.

 What to Consider When Choosing a Reverse Osmosis System

-There are a number of factors to consider when shopping for a reverse osmosis system, including whether you need to filter tap or well water, your plumbing requirements, desired water output, the number of filtering stages, and installation demands.
+There are a number of factors to consider when shopping for a reverse osmosis system, including whether you need to filter tap or well water, your plumbing requirements, desired water output, the number of filtering stages, and how efficient the system is with wastewater.
+Just as important, the “right” RO system depends on your local water quality—what’s in your water to begin with will determine which features you actually need.

 Plumbing Requirements